OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/Comment/Comment.md

 comment editor, referring to the datastore documentation to review annotation syntax.
 Badly-formatted annotation comments may result in a warning or error for the comment.

+The ***Tools / Commands*** menu provides tools to compare the current commands with the original source (e.g., in a GitHub repository) and to check whether the original source has been updated.

 The following table lists annotation tags that can be placed in comments to provide additional information to software that processes the commands.